Breakthrough Young Innovative Company (JEIR) France 2026: Conditions and Tax Benefits

 - Reaching the 8-year age limit: the expected "normal" exit.
 Plan for this 12 to 18 months in advance to adapt the financing plan and identify replacement mechanisms (CIR, CII, enterprise zones if applicable).

 - Loss of capital independence: any funding round admitting a non-eligible investor must be checked against the 50% threshold before signing.
-This requires coordination between the M&A lawyer and the accountant — a process cabinet Hayot Expertise supports for its Paris-based clients.
+This requires coordination between the M&A lawyer and the accountant, a process cabinet Hayot Expertise supports for its Paris-based clients.

 - R&D intensity falling below 30%: as the company scales and operational and commercial costs grow faster than the R&D envelope, the ratio may fall below the JEIR threshold.
-The company may then qualify for standard JEI (>= 15%) if that lower threshold is still met.
+The company may then qualify for the standard JEI if it still reaches 20% of tax-deductible charges, or for the JEC if its ratio sits between 5% and 20% and it meets the economic performance indicators.
+What it actually loses on leaving the JEIR is not an exemption from tax on profits (there is none), but the 50% enhanced rate of the income tax reduction for its future subscribers, which drops back to 30%.

 Detailed compliance checklist: a 12-month operating cadence#